ryznxx/ryznxx/README.md

 ### Hi there 👋

+Obviously i don't really active on this account
 <!--
 **ryznxx/ryznxx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.